dkz2r/latex-novice-academic-publishing/episodes/10-cross-references.md

 ## Challenge 3b: Make it easier with \cleverref!

-In the previous challenge, we had to write "As shown in Table \ref{tab:findings}..." to get the correct reference text.
+In the previous challenge, we had to write "As shown in Table &#92;ref&lcub;tab:findings&rcub;..." to get the correct reference text.
 This is because the `\ref{}` command only returns the number of the label it is referring to, and does not include the type of element (e.g., table, figure, section).